Rezoning Application - 7740 40 Avenue

 Who is making the rezoning decision?

 City Council is the decision authority for rezoning applications and is acting in its legislative role.
-Council will consider the application through a formal process that includes a Public Hearing before making a decision.
+Council considered the application through a formal process that included a Public Hearing before making the decision to approve the rezoning application.

 What is The City of Red Deer’s role in this process?